peteroupc/html3dutil/doc/H3DU.MathUtil.md

 up vector of (0, 1, 0) except if the view direction is parallel to that vector or nearly so.

-    var upVector=[0,1,0]; // Y axis
+    var upVector=[0,1,0]; // y-axis
     var viewdir=MathUtil.vec3sub(lookingAt, viewerPos);
     var par=MathUtil.vec3length(MathUtil.vec3cross(viewdir,upVector));
-    if(par<0.00001)upVector=[0,0,1]; // view is almost parallel, so use Z axis var matrix=MathUtil.mat4lookat(viewerPos,lookingAt,upVector);
+    if(par<0.00001)upVector=[0,0,1]; // view is almost parallel, so use z-axis var matrix=MathUtil.mat4lookat(viewerPos,lookingAt,upVector);

 The following example creates an isometric projection for a right-handed coordinate system.
-The Y axis will point up, the Z axis toward the lower left, and the X axis toward the lower right.
+The y-axis will point up, the z-axis toward the lower left, and the x-axis toward the lower right.

     // Assumes an orthographic projection matrix is used.
 Example: